Association Montessori International of the United States: History

 Mario Montessori sent Margaret Elizabeth Stephenson to the United States in 1961.
 A trainee of Maria Montessori herself Stephenson first operated as Mario Montesori's personal representative in the United States.
 As the movement grew, Montessori granted her request to set up a branch office of AMI in the United States.
 AMI/USA was founded in 1972 and directed for its first ten years by Karin Salzmann.
 In 1988, Virginia McHugh succeeded Jon Osterkorn as Executive Director of AMI/USA.

 Today there are over 200 AMI schools across the United States.
 The AMI recognition program was initiated in the United States to assist families in assessing whether schools are following Dr. Montessori’s principles and practices in their original integrity and completeness.
 The AMI standards maintain the level of excellence that Montessori envisioned and were developed by the AMI Scientific Pedagogy Group for this purpose.
 These standards ensure that children are provided the opportunity for full intellectual, social, and psychological growth and that the approach is consistent with what is presented in AMI training courses worldwide.
 It is upon these standards that AMI recognition status is granted by level within the school, each year.

 During the past twenty years the amount of scientific research confirming the Montessori method has increased: "Maria Montessori, through observation of children, developed materials that engage both the hands and the mind of the child.
 Science and research, especially in the past twenty years, have come to prove that Montessori's observations accurately describe the learning needs of children and have shown as well that the principles Dr. Montessori envisioned do create joyful learners."

 Mission

 The Association Montessori International of the United States (AMI/USA) is dedicated to bringing the principles of Dr. Maria Montessori to the education of children through its support and advancement of the AMI Montessori community in the United States.
-AMI/USA collaborates with affiliates such as the Elementary Alumni Association (EAA) and the North American Montessori Teachers' Association (NAMTA).
+AMI/USA collaborates with affiliates such as the AMI Elementary Alumni Association (AMI-EAA) and the North American Montessori Teachers' Association (NAMTA).